 4. Relying on friends and family

 Instead of recruiting people you don’t know, you could hire your friends and family.
 It sounds like such a great idea in theory, but it’s not.
 As much as they love you, your friends and family are much more likely to skive at work, tell you they can’t come in and call you out if you try to tell them off.
 When you go from family member or friend to boss, people will start treating you differently.
-Bosses have to be willing to sever relations with people who don’t work properly for them.
-It is very hard to do that if that when your personal relationship transcends a working one.
+Bosses have to be willing to sever relations with people who don’t work correctly for them.
+It is tough to do that if that when your personal relationship transcends a working one.

 5. Bad leadership

-It might be you, or it might be someone you have hired but bad leadership can be detrimental to a small business.
+It might be you, or it might be someone you have hired, but bad leadership can be detrimental to a small business.
 It comes in all shapes and sizes, from leaders who want to be friends with everyone and enforce zero discipline, to managers who create mini dictatorships and have everyone running scared.
 Your leaders should be empowering, inspiring individuals who make your employees better and more productive.
 People should want to work for them.

 6. Poor money management

 Whatever you do, do not spend every penny you make.
 Take a wage from your profits, but reinvest the rest of it into your company, even if that means leaving extra money in a bank account for a rainy day.
 Additionally, don’t go into scarcity mode and keep all your money in the business without re-investing it to grow.
 Many businesses, in particular, startups, will be too scared to spend money to grow in case that they have a slower month next month or in fear of a client cancelling.
 But this mindset can prevent you from ever developing and will keep your business stuck in the same place.